Illinois Urologic Health Surgeons

 Urological Surgeons located in Dixon, IL & Peru, IL

 A urinary tract infection (UTI) can be painful and exasperating, especially if you suffer from this problem regularly.
-At Illinois Urologic Health Surgeons in Dixon and Spring Valley outside of Sterling, Illinois and serving the rest of the Illinois Valley, skilled urologist Steve Y. Chung, MD, diagnoses UTIs using the latest advanced testing.
+At Illinois Urologic Health Surgeons in Dixon and Peru outside of Sterling, Illinois and serving the rest of the Illinois Valley, skilled urologist Steve Y. Chung, MD, diagnoses UTIs using the latest advanced testing.
 This allows him to treat UTIs effectively using the specific solutions that are right for you.
 Book an appointment online or by phone now.

 A UTI is an infection affecting any part of your urinary tract.
 UTIs typically start in the urethra and then move into your bladder.